 When you ship with a Flat Rate box, you have to use the Priority Mail Flat Rate service branding.
 This means you can’t use your own branding which can impact your customers’ experience in a negative way.
 It’s worth working out whether the minimal savings you might be able to make it worth the trade-off of a potentially sub-par buyer experience.

 USPS Priority Mail service provides free shipping boxes for sellers to use.
 These come at no cost to the user which is a huge benefit when you consider that most boxes elsewhere cost between $0.25-$1 or more.

 You can pick up Priority shipping boxes from the post office and they come in a variety of different sizes (we’ll talk more about this later).
 You can also order them online and have them delivered directly to your door.
 Again, this is free of charge and great for sellers who don’t live close to a post office.

-The range of Priority Mail boxes available allow you to ship based on a fixed amount regardless of the weight of your products.
-The boxes are free to get your hands on, but will cost you to send them once you have packaged up your items and got them ready for delivery.
+The range of Priority Mail boxes available allows you to ship based on a fixed amount regardless of the weight of your products.
+The boxes are free to get your hands on but will cost you to send them once you have packaged up your items and got them ready for delivery.